FINAL UPDATE: SEASON CLOSED!

 Texas Red Snapper Season 2021:

-Red Snapper fishing is open year-round in Texas state water up to 9 nautical miles from shore.
+Red Snapper fishing is open at the beginning of each year in Texas state waters out to 9 nautical miles of shore and runs until the annual quota is met.

 Louisiana Red Snapper Season 2021: